Latest News

 • Prior to departing for Vietnam, travelers should fill out the online form.

-• Keep a screenshot of confirmation (have print-out or offline version on phone just to be safe)
+• Keep a screenshot of confirmation/QR code (have print-out or offline version on phone just to be safe)

 • Present information upon arrival.